 - App.
 Many vehicles on the list of the best ebikes under $500 have apps, and Ancheer is no exception.
 The app lets you do a test on the ebike to make sure it’s fit for riding, check your mileage, set the speed limit, or lock the motor.
 If you do lock it, don’t forget that you need to chain the ebike as well.
 Even though it won’t start, it can easily get carried away by a bike thief.
 If you’re tired of hitting the throttle, you can set the speed to a certain number in the app, and the ebike will keep up that speed.
 This feature is handy for long chunks of the road where there aren’t many obstacles you need to maneuver around.

 - Doesn’t fold in half.
 If your best ebike under $500 needs to fold in half to fit into your car or the Uber, this one is not your best option.
 While Ancheer electric bike can be folded to be a height of 8”, it can’t fold in half so it will be 40” long regardless of what you do you with it.

 - No seat adjustment.
 Are you a tall person looking for the best ebikes under $500?
 Ancheer can’t satisfy your needs.
 Due to the curvy design it has, its seat can’t be adjusted for more than a couple of inches.
 If you’re taller than 5’8”, you probably won’t enjoy riding this bike.

 - Medium range.
 Being small pedal-free has a lot of benefits.
 The biggest downside, however, is that an electric bike like this can’t go that far.
 Ancheer ebike has a medium range and won’t get you farther than 15 miles per charge.

-- Take charge: Rechargeable lithium-ion battery
+- Take charge: Rechargeable lithium-ion battery up to 5 hours

 - Max Range 15 Miles: Explore your neighborhood or enjoy your commute all on a single battery charge